Vantana1995/react-electron/README.md

 ## 💡 Use Cases

 ### 1. Marketing & Brand Monitoring
-- Monitor mentions of your brand on Twitter
+- Monitor mentions of your brand on
 - Automatically respond to customer inquiries
 - Track competitor activity
 - Engage with relevant hashtags